-Property damage is a type of liability coverage.
-Liability coverage always refers to damages to another’s vehicle, property, and/or belongings that results from an accident you caused.
+And liability coverage always refers to damages to another person’s vehicle, property, and/or belongings that results from an accident you caused.

 Your policy’s property damage limit is represented by the third number in the series, in this case “25.”

 This is regardless of how many cars you damage.
 The other two numbers in the series above are explained here (auto insurance liability limits).

-However, you are typically required to carry this coverage on a vehicle if it’s leased or you owe money on a loan you took out to pay for the vehicle.
+However, you are typically required to carry this coverage on a vehicle if it’s leased or you owe money on an auto loan you took out to pay for the vehicle.